stratigos/emotional-intelligence/README.md

 ### Task Forces

 Establishing Diversity and Inclusion Task Forces has allowed individual thoughtbotters to divide the work into smaller, more actionable areas of focus.
 Many people find this process very rewarding, and that it provides deeper meaning to the work we do.
+Diversity in collaboration yields new and synthesized strategies.

 ### NVC